 The 30 ECTS Career Minor is a Minor that prepares students for the labour market and aims to increase their employability.
 In concrete terms, this means strengthening a) knowledge of the sector and b) the skills and attitudes necessary to function properly.
 The minor begins with a competency assessment, a personality test, and an individual interview with a “trainer” to strengthen the students comprehension and determine their learning objectives.
 General knowledge and skills are acquired in plenary sessions that consist of lectures, workshops and training courses.
-In addition, students must choose a specific and important social theme, e.g. 'sustainability', safety of governance, that is linked to their interests, educational backgrounds or future career goals.
+In addition, students must choose a specific and important social theme, e.g. entrepreneurship, governance, and peace and security, that is linked to their interests, educational backgrounds or future career goals.

 Learning outcomes of the course unit

 - Students will be introduced to the labour market and the relevant organizations.

 - Students will learn to apply their knowledge to concrete practical issues.

 - Students will learn to present themselves and their expertise in this practical environment.